Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/02-QC-quality-raw-reads.md

 > While the sequencing in this example is high quality this will not always be the case.
 >
 > Here is an example of a [good quality FastQC output](https://cloud-span.github.io/03genomics/img/good_quality1.8.png) and a [bad quality FastQC output](https://cloud-span.github.io/03genomics/img/bad_quality1.8.png).
-> See [Genomics - Trimming and Filtering](https://cloud-span.github.io/03genomics/02-trimming/index.html) to learn more about trimming and filtering poor quality reads.
+> The programe [cutadapt](https://github.com/marcelm/cutadapt) can be used to filter poor quality reads and trim poor quality bases.
+See [Genomics - Trimming and Filtering](https://cloud-span.github.io/03genomics/02-trimming/index.html) to learn more about trimming and filtering poor quality reads.
 >
 {: .callout}